Also in this topic: Tsunami flooding and evacuation zones at popular beaches

 Figure 2: Tsunami source areas and travel-times (hours).

-The long travel times of distance source tsunami makes it easier to predict their effects, and evacuate low-lying coastal communities.
+The long travel times of distant source tsunami makes it easier to predict their effects, and evacuate low-lying coastal communities.

-Near source tsunami have a travel time of one or two hours.
+Near source tsunami have a travel time of up to three hours, but can be an hour or less.
 This makes it more difficult to evacuate people to safe, high areas before the tsunami reaches the coast.

 For policy information on natural hazards, see our Regional Policy Statement.(external link)

-The Eastern Coromandel Tsunami Strategy is being progressively developed by Waikato Regional Council and Thames-Coromandel District Council.
+Work on assessing and communicating tsunami hazards and risks is being progressively developed by Waikato Regional Council in partnership with Thames-Coromandel District Council and Hauraki District Council.